Nitrite: Organic nitrites

 In organic chemistry, alkyl nitrites are esters of nitrous acid and contain the nitrosoxy functional group.
-Nitro compounds contain the C–NO_{2} group.
+Nitro compounds contain the C\sNO2 group.
 Nitrites have the general formula RONO, where R is an aryl or alkyl group.
 Amyl nitrite and other alkyl nitrites have a vasodilating action and must be handled in the laboratory with caution.
-They are sometimes used in medicine for the treatment of heart diseases.
-A classic named reaction for the synthesis of alkyl nitrites is the Meyer synthesis in which alkyl halides react with metallic nitrites to a mixture to nitroalkanes and nitrites.
+They are sometimes used in medicine to treat heart disease.
+A classic named reaction for the synthesis of alkyl nitrites is the Meyer synthesis in which alkyl halides react with metallic nitrites to a mixture of nitroalkanes and nitrites.

 Safety

-Nitrite salts can react with secondary amines to produce N-nitrosamines, which are suspected of causing stomach cancer.
-The World Health Organization (WHO) advises that each 50 g of processed meat eaten a day would raise the risk of getting bowel cancer by 18% over a lifetime; processed meat refers to meat that has been transformed through fermentation, nitrite curing, salting, smoking, or other processes to enhance flavor or improve preservation.
-The World Health Organization's review of more than 400 studies concluded in 2015 that there was sufficient evidence that processed meats caused cancer, particularly colon cancer; the WHO's International Agency for Research on Cancer (IARC) classified processed meats as carcinogenic to humans (Group 1).

-Nitrite (ingested) under conditions that result in endogenous nitrosation, specifically the production of nitrosamine, has been classified as Probably carcinogenic to humans (Group 2A) by the IARC.

-Large doses of nitrite causes acute poisoning in the form of methemoglobinemia, which can lead to death.
+Large doses of nitrites cause acute poisoning in the form of methemoglobinemia, which can lead to death.